 In the visual arts, I watched three DVDs this week:

-In the literary arts, I finished two books, sort of.
+In the creative arts, I attended two art exhibitions.

 I mention last Monday that I'd taken in the 1934: A New Deal for Artists exhibit at the Chazen Museum of Art.
 I'd been meaning to check it out for quite some time, but had never gotten around to it, and Sunday was my last chance.
 I thought it was a very good exhibition, but I'm a fan of that period of American art, so of course I would.
 It was a little disappointing looking at it in a modern context; to my way of thinking, the Public Works of Art Project was a good use of Federal funds; it got money to people who badly needed it at a time when money was hard to come by, and we ended up with some really glorious works of art out of it.
 Sounds like a good tradeoff to me!
 Too bad the current political climate wouldn’t support a 21st century revival of the project.